froberge/OSSM-Demo/debit-service/camel-springboot/README.md

 ### Build on OpenShift

-This will build the latest image on and ImageStream on OpenShift
+This will build the latest image on an ImageStream on OpenShift

 ```
 mvn clean package fabric8:build -P openshift -Dmaven.test.skip